owenmilliner/games-api/README.md

 If you would like to make use of the pre-built tests within the project, ensure the correct dependencies are installed, and run the command:

 `npm test`

+### Additional Information.

+- Note that Node.js needs to be at least version 16.11.1
+- Note that Postgres needs to be at least version 14.0